-At the right riverside of the Adige, at the top of a rocky hill at Lagundo, there’s Foresta Castle.
+On the right bank of the Adige river, at the top of a rocky hill at Lagundo, there’s Foresta Castle.

 Image gallery: Foresta Castle